markbanaria/survey-form/README.md

 ### 2. **GraphQL Request**

-For GraphQL submissions, configure the `SubmissionConfig` with the `graph` submission type.
-This requires specifying the GraphQL query, variables, and API endpoint.
+For GraphQL submissions, configure the SubmissionConfig with the graph submission type using the graphql_flutter package.
+This approach provides a more structured and feature-rich way to manage GraphQL requests in your Flutter application.

 **Example:**